Division of Hotels and Restaurants

 - If a mechanical clothes washer or dryer is provided, it must be located so that the washer and/or dryer is protected from contamination; and where there is no exposed food; clean equipment, utensils, linens; or unwrapped single-service and single-use articles.

-The division will review plans for the following fire safety requirements.
 Failure to meet these items will not prevent the division from approving the plans, but may result in a failed fire safety inspection.
 Contact the State Fire Marshal or your local fire safety authority to ensure your establishment meets fire safety requirements as prescribed in the National Fire Prevention Association Standards (NFPA).

-Automatic fire suppression systems are required over cooking equipment when grease-laden vapors and smoke are produced.
-If an automatic suppression system is required, a portable K Class extinguisher is also required to be located away from the food hazard area, but within 30 feet of the cooking equipment.
+Automatic fire suppression systems are required over cooking equipment when grease-laden vapors are produced.
+When an automatic suppression system is required, a portable K Class extinguisher is also required to be located away from the fire hazard area, but within 30 feet of the cooking equipment.

-Indicate emergency lights and exit signs if occupancy is greater than 50 and the emergency exit door is not readily visible.
-If over 49 occupants, exit doors must swing outward.
+Emergency lights and exit signs are required if the occupancy is greater than 50 and the emergency exit door is not readily visible.
+If occupancy is greater than 49, exit doors must swing outward.

-Indicate type, quantity and location of portable fire extinguishers.
 Every establishment must have a properly tagged portable fire extinguisher with a minimum rating of 2A10BC located so that travel distance to any extinguisher does not exceed 75 feet.
 Portable extinguishers are often mounted on walls near exits.
-Contact a fire safety equipment company for specifications, bids and service.
-Contact the local fire authority for regulations.

 A separate sink used only for handwashing must be located in each food preparation, warewashing, and food dispensing area, including areas where ice is dispensed.
-These sinks must have hot and cold running water under pressure and be equipped with soap and sanitary hand-drying device and a handwash sign.
+These sinks must have hot and cold running water under pressure and be equipped with soap, a sanitary hand-drying device and a handwash sign.
 Provide splash protection if this sink is placed in a location where splash can contaminate nearby exposed food, food preparation surfaces, clean equipment or paper products.

-Light fixtures must be shielded, coated or covered where food is stored, prepared or displayed.
+Light fixtures must be shielded, coated or covered where open or exposed food is stored, prepared or displayed.
 The light intensity shall be:

 - 50 foot-candles (540 lux) at surfaces where food employees work with food or where employee safety is a factor (e.g., using utensils or equipment such as knives, slicers, saws, or grinders).